ioccc-src/winner/1990/stig/README.md

 ## Judges' remarks:

-We changed the alias that the author's suggested alias from a C-shell alias to a zsh alias.
+We changed the alias that the author's suggested alias from a C-shell alias to a Bourne-like shell alias.

 Note that `shst.c` is renamed to [stig.c](stig.c) in the distribution.